dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 That's pretty difficult to parse, although it _is_ followed by a pseudocode description.

-In _The Art of Prolog: Advanced Programming Techniques_, (Leon Sterling, Ehud Shapiro, 1st edition 1984, MIT Press), the predicates `bag_of/3`, `set_of/3` and `find_all_dl/3`
-(corresponding to `findall/4`) are discussed in _Chapter 17: Second-Order Programming_, pages 266 ff.
+- In **The Art of Prolog: Advanced Programming Techniques**, (Leon Sterling and Ehud Shapiro, 1st edition 1984, MIT Press), the predicates `bag_of/3`, `set_of/3` and `find_all_dl/3` (corresponding to `findall/4`) are discussed in Chapter 17: "Second-Order Programming", pages 266 ff.

-In _Programming in Prolog_, (William Clocksin, Christopher Mellish,2003, Springer), `findall/3` is explained
-in chapter 7.8.3. (p.
+- In **Programming in Prolog**, (William Clocksin and Christopher Mellish, 2003, Springer), `findall/3` is explained in chapter 7.8.3. (p.
 167 ff), and an implementation in Prolog that uses `asserta/1` and `retract/1` to store solutions prior to unifying a list of the same with the `Instances` argument is provided.

 ## Notes on history (incomplete)